Gina Raimondo: Tenure

 During Raimondo's tenure, the Department of Commerce sanctioned NSO Group for selling spyware technology.
-As Secretary of Commerce, Raimondo has worked with other administration officials, such as Secretary of Homeland Security Alejandro Mayorkas, on coordinating cybersecurity policy.
-In March 2021, Raimondo issued subpoenas for multiple China-based telecommunications firms owing to concerns, arguing that "unrestricted use of untrusted ICTS poses a national security risk".

-As Secretary of Commerce, Raimondo has been a co-chair of the Trade and Technology Council since its creation in 2021.
+As secretary of commerce, Raimondo has worked with other administration officials, such as Secretary of Homeland Security Alejandro Mayorkas, on coordinating cybersecurity policy.
+In March 2021, she issued subpoenas to several China-based telecommunications firms, arguing that "unrestricted use of untrusted ICTS poses a national security risk".
+Raimondo has been a co-chair of the Trade and Technology Council since its creation in 2021.